 NeuroInfo yields repeatable, objective anatomic data that is invaluable for understanding the organization and composition of the nervous system, which will further knowledge in the fields of neurogenomics, transcriptomics, proteomics, and connectomics.

 NeuroInfo’s unique calibration tool allows the registration of sections cut in any orientation (coronal, sagittal or horizontal).
 It also accomodates for differences in histological processing between laboratories so that it is applicable to the work performed in many laboratories.

 Try it Out!

-We offer both a free evaluation and a free trial copy of NeuroInfo.
-During your trial, you'll also have the opportunity to talk to us about your hardware, software, or experimental design questions with our team of Ph.D. neuroscientists and experts in microscopy, neuron tracing, and image processing.
+During your demonstration, you'll have the opportunity to talk to us about your hardware, software, or experimental design questions with our team of Ph.D. neuroscientists and experts in microscopy, neuron tracing, and image processing.

 NeuroInfo has been developed with support from the National Institute of Mental Health's Small Business Innovation Research program

 When you call us you will speak with a person - not an automated system.
 Talk to us about your hardware, software, or experimental design questions.
 Our team includes Ph.D. neuroscientists and experts in microscopy, stereology, neuron tracing, and image processing; ready to help you over the phone or online.